chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Download the source code and build
 ------------------------------------

-There are two distros supported in the TC2 software stack:
+The TC2 software stack supports the following distros:
  * Buildroot (a minimal distro containing Busybox);
- * Android.
+ * Debian (based on Debian 11 Bullseye);
+ * Android (based on Android 13).

 Download the source code
 ########################